ewansetin/Sentiment-analysis-machine-learning-model/README.md

 - Random Forest: 81%
 - Support Vector Machine: 82%

-When tested on unseen data, probabilistic classifiers showed a notable drop in performance, while non-probabilistic classifiers maintained higher accuracy.
-This aligns with research showing probabilistic models are more sensitive to noisy or unbalanced datasets, while non-probabilistic models handle skewed distributions more robustly.
+When evaluated on unseen data, probabilistic classifiers exhibited a notable decline in performance, whereas non-probabilistic classifiers maintained comparatively higher accuracy.
+This finding aligns with prior research indicating that probabilistic models are more sensitive to noisy or unbalanced datasets, while non-probabilistic models demonstrate greater robustness when handling skewed distributions.

 **Conclusion:** Both probabilistic and non-probabilistic algorithms are valid for sentiment analysis, but non-probabilistic models may be preferable for datasets with uneven class distributions.